 Working with children.
 This is such an organic area.
 Working with children is generally not something you can teach.
 Sure, you can improve points but some people will be naturally strong at being able to communicate and relate to children and some will fail like the Hindenburg.
 Your job will become a test of your ability to inspire learning and direct behaviour, not teaching lessons focused on rules, principles and grammar.

 The almighty visa as an English teacher in Russia

 Next, let’s touch upon the visa process to teach English in Russia.
 The visa process will essentially be the same for the aforementioned places of work, however, with some teeny tiny variations from country to country.
 For most nationalities, you will be required to have a work permit/work visa to enter and live inside this mighty motherland.

-To begin this process, your future place of employment will have to cough up what is known as an invitation letter.
+To begin the visa process, your future place of employment will have to cough up what is known as an invitation letter.
 They will acquire this from the migration department and then the original of this letter must be mailed to you at your current place of residence.
 Make sure they send it with a reputable courier with tracking such as DHL, this will ensure that your invitation letter does not end up in the furnace of the post office heater.

 Once you have your original invitation letter you’ll need to download and complete a visa application form and send this, your invitation letter, passport, passport photos, money by snail-mail to your nearest Russian embassy or consulate.
 After weeks of waiting beside your

 For more on teaching English in Russia, have a look at the New Teacher Tales interview with Becky.